PeaPodTechnologies/PeaPod/software/README.md

 Includes all libraries and code for PeaPod.

 Raspberry Pi software is located in this folder.
-Arduino sketches are located in the `arduino` folder.
+Arduino software are located in the `PeaPod-Arduino` folder.

 ## References